cashubtc/nuts/CTF.md

 - **Condition**: A question with defined outcomes, resolved by an oracle.
 Identified by a `condition_id`.
 Equivalent to "condition" in the [Gnosis Conditional Token Framework](https://conditional-tokens.readthedocs.io/en/latest/) ([contracts](https://github.com/gnosis/conditional-tokens-contracts)), which this spec adapts to Cashu.
 [Polymarket](https://github.com/Polymarket/ctf-exchange-v2) is a large-scale production deployment of the same model on Ethereum.
 - **Outcome**: A single atomic result that an oracle attests to (e.g., `"YES"`, `"ALICE"`).
-- **Outcome collection**: A subset of outcomes, defined by a partition element (e.g., `"YES"`, `"ALICE|BOB"`).
-Each gets its own conditional keyset.
+- **Outcome collection**: A non-empty, non-full subset of outcomes (e.g., `"YES"`, `"ALICE|BOB"`).
+Each requested collection gets its own conditional keyset.
 Redeemable if the oracle attests to ANY outcome it contains.
-- **Partition**: A division of all outcomes into disjoint, complete outcome collections.
 - **Condition ID** (`condition_id`): 32-byte tagged hash uniquely identifying a condition.
 Partition-independent.
 See [Condition ID](#condition-id).
 - **Outcome collection ID** (`outcome_collection_id`): 32-byte x-only public key uniquely identifying an outcome collection within a condition.
 See [Outcome Collection ID](#outcome-collection-id).